skrattaren/apf.rst/apf.rst

   Sarajevo in 1914 sparked the beginning of World War I, and that the Soviet placement of missiles on Cuba in 1962 almost led to World War III is common knowledge.
 But to non-Brits the second reference may not be so obvious.
-In 1739 Capt Robert Jenkins, of the brig "Rebecca_", claimed to have been attacked by a Spanish ship and to have had his ear cut off.
+In 1739 Capt Robert Jenkins, of the brig **Rebecca**, claimed to have been attacked by a Spanish ship and to have had his ear cut off.
 He complained to the king on his return to England, the incident was taken up by the general public, and the Prime Minister used it as a pretext to